The reference paper for SAFIR is:

 The software SAFIR is used by researchers as well as by design offices for real construction projects.
-Some recent design projects have been the subject of scientific publications in which the use of SAFIR is described.
-Selected examples include:
+Some recent design projects in which SAFIR was used are listed below:

 Four Pancras Square in London, UK – Trenton Fire

 SAFIR was used for the fire design of the outside weathering steel frame.
 Performance based fire engineering was essential to enable this architectural design.

-“Four Pancras Square (London) is a successful example of where early fire engineering engagement has helped deliver an iconic design.
-The building features an external, fully load-bearing, weathering steel frame, with a storey-deep Vierendeel transfer truss.
-To allow the weathering steel to develop its protective patina and achieve the desired aesthetic, it must be left untreated and exposed; this is in conflict with traditional fire resistance solutions.”
+“(..) a successful example of where early fire engineering engagement has helped deliver an iconic design. (..)
+To allow the weathering steel to develop its protective patina and achieve the desired aesthetic, it must be left untreated and exposed; this is in conflict with traditional fire resistance solutions.“

 From: Hopkin D., et al. “A structural fire strategy for an exposed weathering steel-framed building.”
 The Structural Engineer: journal of the Institution of Structural Engineer 96.1 (2018): 60-66.

 Wilsdorf bridge in Geneva, Switzerland – MP Ingenieurs Conseils